tarun138246/tarun138246/README.md

 ### 🌐 Frontend Developer | Web Designer | Innovator

 I am a passionate web developer with 1+ year of experience, skilled in creating responsive, user-friendly websites using **HTML** and **CSS**.
-My journey in web development has allowed me to work on exciting projects like **Lamford Electrical** and **FootyHub**, where I developed interactive and modern websites that drive engagement and growth.
+My journey in web development has allowed me to work on exciting projects like **Lamford Electrical**, **FootyHub**, and **NYIC**, where I developed interactive and modern websites that drive engagement and growth.
 I love collaborating with teams, startups, and businesses to help build and scale their online presence.

 ---